Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Most people will think the answer is to switch to Shutter priority to get their action shots, but that’s where you could run into a problem.

-You see, the shutter speed is only one part of the exposure equation, and it’s limited by the amount of light hitting the sensor.
+The shutter speed is only one part of the exposure equation, and it’s limited by the amount of light hitting the sensor.
 If your camera sensor needs more light than it can gather using the shutter speed you selected, you’re out of luck.

 If your camera meter determines that a wide open aperture and your ISO setting don’t provide sufficient light to take a shot at 1/1000th of a second, you’re not going to get the shot.